 Mouse shrugged, speaking with an eagerness that only grew with every word, "It's uncharted.
 Maybe we should fix that.
 How's our fuel?"

-"We still have quite a bit, but a source of hydrogen would be nice to find," Argus said.
+"We still have quite a bit, but a source of hydrogen, or helium would be nice to find," Argus said.

 "Both are all over the place.
 We'll manage.
 Go ahead and calculate time traveled down as far as you can.
 We'll need to warp to one of these stars.
 We have a few hours till life support is stable, so take your time.
 I'll be in my bunk."